 If you want a better return on your savings but fear the commitment of a CD, it might be time for you to consider a money market account (MMA) for your shorter-term goals.

 Money market accounts act as a bit of hybrid of other banking products.
 Like a savings account, MMAs pay interest and are designed to keep you saving.
 But you generally need to park more money in a money market account.
 Like checking accounts, MMAs can provide you with checks.
 But a money market account is not meant to be used to pay for everything; there are limits to how many transactions you can make unlike with a checking account.

 Follow these five steps to get the best MMA rate.

-3. Shop around
+3. Shop around and consider online banks

 5. Read the fine print

 Finally, read the fine print as you compare money market accounts.
 Even though you may have check-writing privileges and a debit card, the account isn’t meant to be used like a checking account.
 A regulation puts restrictions on how many times you can withdraw money.
 According to Regulation D, you can’t make more than six transfers or withdrawals from a money market account per statement cycle.
 However, ATM withdrawals and withdrawals made through a bank teller at a bank branch don’t count toward these limits.

 Be aware of promotional rates, too.
 A rate advertised on a MMA can change at any point.
 It’s possible you could end up seeing a dramatic drop in the yield after the introductory period ends.

 Before signing up for a new account, understand the minimum balance, the monthly fees and the ability to write checks because they are going to range wildly.

 Also, check to see whether the money market account requirements make it too difficult to earn the yield or to avoid a fee, too.